 The first deep study on whether or not midlifers are sexually active, and to what degree, came out in 2007.
 It showed that three-quarters of those 57 to 64 had active sex lives.
 The healthiest in that age range had even more sex.
 More research followed soon after, showing a rise in the number of STDs in adults over 50.

 Now it seems business has caught up with human behavior.
 A new commercial from Trojan directly targets boomers:

-Not a bad message, considering that the Centers for Disease Control and Prevention reports that the rate of STDs for boomers has tripled in the past decade.
+The “be prepared” message is timely, considering that the Centers for Disease Control and Prevention reports the rate of STDs for boomers has tripled in the past decade.
 And AIDS remains a threat, especially for boomers whose physical changes may make them more susceptible to the virus that causes it.

 Boomers may be more at risk simply because there are more of us, as a New York Times article recently pointed out.
 (And, for the record, younger people face the greatest risks.)
 The Times also reported on the trend of unsafe sex happening in retirement communities, assisted living facilities and nursing homes.
 The risk is there, too, for those who uncouple and begin dating again.